 “The thing about meditation is: You become more and more you.”

-If that definition is unanimously agreed upon, one cannot think of any reason why someone shouldn’t at least try it and see if it benefits them.
+If unanimously agreed upon that definition, one cannot think of any reason why someone shouldn’t at least try it and see if it benefits them.

 The conflict lies in a misconception about it that often keeps people from trying it out or at a greater level of cynicism, even dismissing any talk about it.
 Many unjustly categorize meditation with something new age or “hippy crap.”
 Nothing could be further from the truth.